Distributed Nash Equilibrium Seeking in N-Cluster Games with Fully Uncoordinated Constant Step-Sizes: Convergence Analysis

-which completes the proof. \end{Proof} \begin{Remark} Theorem~\ref{theorem:optimality_distr} shows that the linear convergence of all agents' decisions to the NE is guaranteed when both the largest step-size and its heterogeneity are sufficiently small.
+Thus, to ensure both \eqref{eq:ensure_nonnegative} and \eqref{eq:sys_ineq} hold simultanenously, it suffices to have $0\leq\epsilon_\gamma< \frac{k_1}{k_3}, 0<{\gamma}_{M}< \min\{\frac1{k_1},\gamma^*_1, \gamma^*_2, \gamma^*_3 \}$, which completes the proof. \end{Proof} \begin{Remark} Theorem~\ref{theorem:optimality_distr} shows that the linear convergence of all agents' decisions to the NE is guaranteed when both the largest step-size and its heterogeneity are sufficiently small.
 Besides, it should be remarked that the bounds on both the largest step-size and heterogeneity are only sufficient but not necessary conditions for the convergence results.
-That implies, the bound conditions may be conservative, and the dynamical system may still converge even though the bound conditions are not satisified. \end{Remark}
+The bound conditions could be conservative, and the dynamical system may still converge even though the bound conditions are not satisified. \end{Remark}